 The present curriculum will be implemented for Second Year of Engineering from the academic year 2020-21.
 Subsequently this will be carried forward for Third Year and Final Year Engineering in the academic years 2021-22, 2022-23, respectively.

 Dr. S. K. Ukarande

+Associate Dean

+Faculty of Science and Technology

+University of Mumbai

 Dr Anuradha Muzumdar